Collaboration

 For the purpose of this example, we have used Slack, which is now used my more than 600k organisations globally as a channel for teams whether office based, hybrid or remote to communicate and collaborate efficiently.

-Slack like many other team collaboration tools are a treasure chest of team productivity insights, by using advanced Slack collaboration analytics you quickly adopt team communication best practices and improve team efficiency.
+Slack like many other team collaboration tools are a treasure chest of team insights, by using advanced Slack collaboration analytics you quickly adopt team slack best practices to communicate and improve team efficiency.

 Consistent naming conventions